biryeongtrain/terrarium/README.md

 **Pixel-Perfect Earth Terrain for Minecraft**

 Generate pixel-perfect worlds from real elevation data, with dynamic tile loading and customizable terrain shaping.
+- World type is `terrarium:terrarium` for servers, singleplayer, select earth when creating world and choose customize to change settings per world.

 ---